Lina492375qW1188/LSTM-predict-MD/README.md

 `python3 LSTM_4s.py`

 in the terminal.
 The program will save a file with prediction and corresponding training checkpoints of last few epochs.

+# lossT.py

+This program uses this file as input loss function.